Niels-Hansen/master-thesis/README.md

 ## Data preparation

-Insert the data with subfolders named by IBT CODES.
+Insert the data with subfolders named by IBT numbers.
 ```bash
 <SOURCE_DIR>/
 ├─ IBT_32047/